Integrating with GAME¶

 correlation id header to trace a request end to end through the logs.
 This is

 what makes point assignment safe to retry on network failure.
+Under a

 Rate limits¶